RinardNick/client_mcp/SERVER_POOLING_IMPLEMENTATION_PLAN.md

 The proposed server pooling implementation for client_mcp offers significant benefits in terms of resource efficiency and initialization performance while maintaining backward compatibility.
 By centralizing server management, applications can create multiple chat sessions that share the same underlying servers, reducing system resource usage and improving startup times.

 This design builds on the existing architecture and minimizes changes to the public API, allowing for gradual adoption by current users.
 The implementation focuses on practical concerns like proper resource cleanup and failure handling to ensure reliable operation in production environments.

+## Completed Status: ✅ 90%

+The server pooling feature has been successfully implemented with the following components:

+- ✅ ServerPool singleton class with server tracking and lifecycle management
+- ✅ SessionManager integration with optional shared server support
+- ✅ Comprehensive test coverage for both components
+- ✅ Documentation in README with usage examples

+### Remaining work:

+- ⏳ Server health monitoring and automatic recovery (Phase 3)
+- ⏳ Complete implementation of server restart functionality
+- ⏳ Server lifetime policies configuration